Measuring gravitational lensing time delays with quantum information processing: Observation proposal: M dwarf flares

 We present numerical simulation results for our delay-finding algorithm for a single flare in \cref{fig:conf_vs_n}.
 The vertical axis is the confidence level of the delay measurement achieved for one flare that produces $n_\text{sig}$ photons, and the horizontal axis is the number of signal photons received per flare.
-We see that in our fiducial case, a single flare would need to yield $\approx 200$ photons collected in our telescope to achieve a 50\% confidence detection, and $\approx 375$ to achieve a 95\% confidence detection.
-Note that we have also included a zero-background limit ($Q=1$, black), which while not applicable to the flare scenario, is more broadly applicable to possible other isolated sources.
-We see that if an isolated source satisfied the finite-source condition, it would require collecting only 150 total photons from that source to measure the time delay at 95\% confidence.
+We see that in our fiducial case, when $T=10^{-9}\,\mathrm{s}$ (corresponding to $T/t_c=10^6$), a single flare would need to yield $\approx 300$ signal photons collected in our telescope to achieve a $70\,\%$ confidence detection, and $\approx 500$ to achieve a $95\,\%$ confidence detection.
+For a longer possible time delay, $T=10^{-7}\,\mathrm{s}$ (corresponding to $T/t_c=10^8$), a single flare with $400$ signal photons can achieve $\geq 60\,\%$ confidence detection.
+Note that we have also included a zero-background limit ($Q=1$, blue), which while not applicable to the flare scenario, is more broadly applicable to possible other isolated sources.
+We see that if an isolated source satisfies the finite-source condition, it would require collecting only up to 200 total photons from that source to measure the time delay at $90\,\%$ confidence.
 This impressive sensitivity to even very faint sources may have broader applications beyond the flare scenario studied here.

-The simulation results of multiple-flare combination are shown in \cref{fig:numericalplots}.
-These plots show how the number of flares necessary to provide a detection changes depending on number of photons per flare $n_\text{sig}$, signal-to-background parameter $Q \coloneqq n_\text{sig}/(n_\text{sig}+n_\text{bg})$, confidence level, and ratio of maximum time delay to coherence time, $T/t_c$.
-Black and red curves correspond to the analytic bound derived in \cref{sec:combineflares}, which is sufficient but not necessarily optimal.
-Black and red points correspond to the results of numerical simulations, which provide a much better estimate of the true number of flares needed.
+Simulation results for the multiple-flare combination are shown in \cref{tab:confidences}.
+This table shows how the number of flares needed to provide a detection changes with the number of photons per flare $n_\text{sig}$, confidence level, and the ratio of maximum time delay to coherence time, $T/t_c$.